 Does it make you feel more connected to your family?
-Not as much as a conversation, I suspect, so the short answer is No. Unfortunately, most American families routinely watch television during dinner, indicating how challenging it is to make dinner fun and relaxing when everyone is pressured and tired.
-It can be a lot easier to turn on the TV at the end of a long day than to interact with your kids.
-But eating in front of the TV builds your relationship with the box, not with each other.
+Not as much as a conversation, I suspect, so the short answer is No. It's challenging to make dinner fun and relaxing when everyone is pressured and tired, so it can be a lot easier to turn on the TV at the end of a long day than to interact with your kids.
+But eating in front of a screen builds your relationship with the screen, not with each other.

 "I'm so wiped out at the end of the day that I don't have the energy to make dinner into anything special."

-We lose an important opportunity to check in and connect if we lose dinner, especially if we work away from our kids all day.
+We lose an important opportunity to check in with our kids and and re-connect if we lose dinner, especially if we work away from them all day.
 Dinner seems so important to me as a foundation for family culture that I would rather think of it as a cherished family tradition, and skimp somewhere else, if I have to.

 "What about date night?"

-While your kids are young, you may want to sit down with them for Saturday night dinner before the babysitter arrives and you head out for an evening with your spouse.
+While your kids are young, you may want to sit down with them for Saturday night dinner before the babysitter arrives and you head out for an evening with your partner.
 Of course, if you have dinner as a family most of the other nights of the week, this won't feel necessary.
-And if you don't, then consider this first part of your Saturday evening "date night" with your kids.
+And if you don't, then consider this first part of your Saturday evening "date night" with your kids and make it festive.